Wykks/Untamed-Now-Playing-Next/README.md

 Important Information
 =================
 From Firefox 57 onwards, WebExtensions will be the only supported extension type, and Firefox will not load other types.
-Which mean that the actual version of UNP won't work anymore.
+Which mean that the actual version of **UNP won't work anymore**.

 UNP rely on io/file api which doesn't exist in WebExtension API (https://bugzilla.mozilla.org/show_bug.cgi?id=1246236).
 This means I'll have to create an external app in addition to simply porting UNP to WebExtension.

 To be honest, I kind of lost interest in developping browser extension (and I'm not using UNP since years).
-But I'll probably to the work someday if enough people find this extension usefull (and are OK with running an external program in addition to Firefox or Chrome).
+But I'll probably to the work someday if enough people find this extension usefull (and are OK with **running an external program in addition to Firefox or Chrome**).

 And, of course, patch are always welcome :)

 [Untamed Now Playing](https://github.com/Wylk/Untamed-Now-Playing-Next)
 =================